Two-lined spittlebug (TLSB)

 • Targeted and limited use of pesticides is suggested in new areas of infestation and critical areas.

-• Since the infestation is relatively recent, research is on-going and developing.
-Integrated pest management extension materials are in the works.
+• As TLSB is relatively new to Hawaii, research is on-going and in development, including Integrated pest management extension materials.

 WHAT YOU CAN DO:

-• Hawaiʻi Island residents should be alert to unexplained patches of dead grass they encounter on their properties – if they can’t be easily explained by other environmental factors they should be reported.
-Report to 643pest.org with photos.
+• Hawaiʻi Island residents should be alert to unexplained patches of dead grass they encounter on their properties.
+Report to 643pest.org with photos if there isn’t another explanation for the dead grass.

 • Hawaiʻi Island residents should avoid moving potted plants, soil, other live plant material to other parts of the island.
-Especially from the West side out.
+Especially from the West side to other areas of the island.

-• Those visiting areas affected by TLSB, like hunters and ranch workers, should clean the mud off of their wheels and wheel wells before traveling to another district of the island.
+• Anyone leaving infested areas, such as hunters and ranch workers, should clean the mud off of their wheels and wheel wells before traveling to another district of the island.

 • Share info with friends and family.
 Support for funding and research against TLSB by submitting testimony in support.